Alierenkayhan/TheVirus/README.md

 </div>

-This is my first demo game.
-I have made the game by using Unity.
-I have planned to develop it as soon as I have time because I am a university student and I don't have so much time.
+- Develop a 3D horror game in Unity
+- Solo game developer
+- Published on itch.io

-You can play it from this website = https://alierenkayhan.itch.io/the-virus
+- You can play it from this website = https://alierenkayhan.itch.io/the-virus

 ## Table of Contents

 * [General Info](#TheVirus)